NetherWiki/nether/skyshale/_dev/inbox.md

 We specifically mention vipassanā and increasing introspective awareness until a fruition occurs but we also want to get examples of other kinds of ego death (drug induced, merging with a kasiṇa entity, etc.) and contrast drug induced ego death with meditation-induced (the latter which Prototheists always prefer as the former only provides largely transient insight).

 We can rip off personal bias supression from PsychoanutWiki as a way to describe some of the removal of self delusions.

+# Notebooks
+It would be great if we can eventually have a page with a table of pictures and descriptions of her 'notebooks' that we can link to, although only a few would be called 'journals'.

+In a subheading we refer to The Skyshale Documents as the semi-canonical in Prototheism, we refer to the complete title as 'The Skyshale Documents' in the same way that we might refer to the "Pali Canon".

 # Nouveau
 On this page we want to list the common genes they knock out in a table and have a section called 'Biohacking in Prototheism' here or on the Prototheism page talking about how some Prototheists in Vanilla aren't satisfied with their chemical stack and feel pressured to compete with others by doing possibly dangerous gene knockouts.